trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 6: Connect the Alarm In/Out ports with a small jumper wire.

-7: Your camera must be configured with a static ip address, or a reserved address on your router if using DHCP.

 You are now ready to configure your camera for operation with HE using the Hikvision Actuator.

 ## Device Configuration and Operation